Furan

 Furan is a heterocyclic organic compound, consisting of a five-membered aromatic ring with four carbon atoms and one oxygen atom.
 Chemical compounds containing such rings are also referred to as furans.

 Furan is a colorless, flammable, highly volatile liquid with a boiling point close to room temperature.
 It is soluble in common organic solvents, including alcohol, ether, and acetone, and is slightly soluble in water.
-Its odor is "strong, ethereal; chloroform-like".
+Its odor is strong and chloroform-like.
 It is toxic and may be carcinogenic in humans.
 Furan is used as a starting point for other speciality chemicals.

 History

 The name "furan" comes from the Latin furfur, which means bran (furfural is produced from bran).
 The first furan derivative to be described was 2-furoic acid, by Carl Wilhelm Scheele in 1780.
 Another important derivative, furfural, was reported by Johann Wolfgang Döbereiner in 1831 and characterised nine years later by John Stenhouse.
 Furan itself was first prepared by Heinrich Limpricht in 1870, although he called it "tetraphenol" (as if it were a four-carbon analog to phenol, C_{6}H_{5}OH).